Procedures for the Establishment and Maintenance of Centres Allied to the IPA for the Development of Psychoanalysis

 4. In agreeing to the terms of this Protocol, the Centre:

-a) has set itself the objectives (attached as Appendix 2) which have been agreed with the IPA.
+a) has set itself the objectives (which must be attached as Appendix 2) which have been agreed with the IPA.

-b) has agreed with the IPA the composition of its governing board and its bylaws for its future governance (attached as Appendix 3), and has agreed not to change either of these without the written approval of the IPA.
+b) has agreed with the IPA the composition of its governing board and its bylaws for its future governance (to be attached as Appendix 3), and has agreed not to change either of these without the written approval of the IPA.

 c) may call itself ‘A Centre Allied to the IPA for the Development of Psychoanalysis’.
 However, the Group must at all times make it clear, in such format as the IPA shall specify, that it is not a Constituent Organisation of the IPA.
 Therefore the Centre is not authorised to train or qualify psychoanalysts or Members of the IPA, represent, speak for or bind the IPA in any fashion, or exercise any other IPA authority.